fenago/machine-learning-with-scikit-learn/Chapter07/Lab_7.md

-Don't worry about how the preceding segment of code works for the moment, as this will be explained in detail in a later section within this chapter, when we deal with converting an unsupervised machine learning problem into a supervised learning one.
+Don't worry about how the preceding segment of code works for the moment, as this will be explained in detail in a later section within this lab, when we deal with converting an unsupervised machine learning problem into a supervised learning one.

 Next, we will create a t-SNE object and fit that into our array of data